Dreambound

 Becoming a certified truck driver is a great career choice for those who enjoy the open road and the freedom that comes with it.
 However, before you can hit the road, you need to obtain your truck driver certification.
 Here are the steps you need to follow to get your certification:

-1. Obtain a Commercial Driver's License (CDL): The first step toward becoming a certified truck driver is to obtain a Commercial Driver's License (CDL).
+1. Obtain a Commercial Driver's License (CDL): The first step towards becoming a certified truck driver is to obtain a Commercial Driver's License (CDL).
 To do this, you will need to pass a written exam and a skills test.
 The written exam consists of questions about trucking regulations and safe driving practices, while the skills test involves demonstrating your ability to operate a commercial vehicle.

 2. Attend a truck driving school: While it is not mandatory to attend a truck driving school, it is highly recommended.
 Truck driving schools provide comprehensive training programs that cover all aspects of commercial driving, including vehicle operation, safety regulations, and defensive driving techniques.
-Attending a truck driving school will not only increase your chances of passing the CDL exam but also provide you with valuable hands-on experience.
+Attending a truck driving school will not only increase your chances of passing the CDL exam, but it will also provide you with valuable hands-on experience.

 3. Pass a physical exam: Truck drivers are required to meet certain health and fitness standards to ensure they are capable of safely operating a commercial vehicle.
 Before obtaining your CDL, you will need to pass a physical exam to prove that you are in good health and free from any medical conditions that could impair your ability to drive.